brillout/wildcard-api/readme.md

 };
 ~~~

-You should always catch expected errors: Wildcard regards any uncaught error as a bug in your code.
+You should always catch expected errors: Wildcard treats any uncaught error as a bug in your code.

 In particular, don't throw an error upon validation failure: